enoche/SusRec/README.md

 </h5>

-Recommender systems are revolutionizing sustainability efforts by intelligently guiding users toward eco-friendly choices, from energy-efficient products to reduced-waste models/services.
+Recommender systems are revolutionizing sustainability efforts by intelligently guiding users toward eco-friendly choices, from energy-efficient products/models to reduced-waste services.
 This repo is a curated list of papers about the latest advancements in recommender systems targetting sustainability. **This repo is being actively updated, please stay tuned!**

 > **Paper**: [Advancing Sustainability via Recommender Systems: A Survey](https://arxiv.org/abs/2411.07658)